dmlambea/linux-cougar-500k-drv/README.md

 This driver has been built and tested in Ubuntu Server 18.04 LTS, kernel 4.15.0-23-generic.
 Please refer to DKMS documentation (e.g., https://help.ubuntu.com/community/DKMS) for instructions on how to build a DKMS module for your distribution.

+## Create the docker build image

+Run the following command to create a Docker build image:

+ docker build -t dkmsbuilder .

+Where `dkmsbuilder` is the container's image name (you can use your own name) and `.` is the directory where the file `Dockerfile` resides (this project's root).

+## Launch the module builder script

+Run:

+ ./build_module_package.sh dkmsbuilder

+Where `dkmsbuilder` should match the container's image name you created before.
+This script will search for the module's source code in the `./module` directory and will leave the resulting **.deb** file in the directory `./build`.

+Note that the container has been created to build modules as non-root user ('nobody:nogroup', to be precise).
+So your `./build` directory should be writable by nobody:nogroup.

+## Install the module

+Install the **.deb** file as usual.

 The `hid_generic` module must be unloaded before plugging in the keyboard.
 Otherwise, `hid_generic` will take on the device and this module will not have any effect.

 # TODO list and known bugs